Security Whitepaper

 9. Engine Safety Guarantees

-The Rust compute engine is designed for deterministic, memory-safe operation:
+The compute engine is designed for deterministic, memory-safe operation:

-u32intermediates to prevent overflow, with proper rounding (+ 0x8000). - Safety-first defaults: The engine initializes at Authority Level 4 (most restrictive).
-Trust must be earned through stable predictions — it is never assumed.
+- Safety-first defaults: The engine initializes at the most restrictive authority level.
+Trust must be earned through stable predictions - it is never assumed.

 10. Third-Party Infrastructure